rigetti/pyquil/docs/source/getting_started.rst

   [ 0.70710678+0.j  0.70710678+0.j]
   {'1': 0.49999999999999989, '0': 0.49999999999999989}

-The second element returned from a wavefunction call is an optional amount of classical memory to
+The result from a wavefunction call also contains an optional amount of classical memory to
 check:

 .. code:: python

     coin_flip = Program().inst(H(0)).measure(0,0)
-    wavf, classical_mem = qvm.wavefunction(coin_flip, classical_addresses=range(9))
+    wavf = qvm.wavefunction(coin_flip, classical_addresses=range(9))
+    classical_mem = wavf.classical_memory

 Additionally, we can pass a random seed to the Connection object.
 This allows us to reliably